Andy Jones (footballer, born 1963): International career

-Jones made his international debut as Ian Rush's strike partner on 1 April 1987 against Finland at the Racecourse Ground in his home town of Wrexham.
+Jones played for Wales at under-16 level.
+He made his senior debut as Ian Rush's strike partner on 1 April 1987 against Finland at the Racecourse Ground in his home town of Wrexham.
 The Welsh recorded a 4–0 victory, with Jones scoring one goal on the volley.
 After his debut he paid tribute to the Port Vale fans who had travelled to the game to support him.
 He played the rest of the five games in the unsuccessful Euro qualification campaign, making three appearances from the bench.
 Wales drew 1–1 with Czechoslovakia at Wrexham and beat Denmark at Cardiff City's Ninian Park, but were defeated at Copenhagen and Prague.
-Had they drawn in Denmark or beaten Czechoslovakia home or away then the Welsh would have qualified for Euro 1988.
-Jones made his sixth and final appearance for Wales against the Netherlands on 11 October 1989, the Dutch winning 2–1, and ending Welsh hopes of qualification out of Group 4 at the 1990 FIFA World Cup qualification stage.
+Had they drawn in Denmark or beaten Czechoslovakia home or away, the Welsh would have qualified for Euro 1988.
+Jones made his sixth and final appearance for Wales against the Netherlands on 11 October 1989, the Dutch winning 2–1 and ending Welsh hopes of qualification out of Group 4 at the 1990 FIFA World Cup qualification stage.